A beautiful dinner put together in less than 20 minutes, you will love it!

 You can never go wrong with a beautiful light salad.
 As well as a slice of toasted bread to help you soak up all the savory juices.

 If you enjoy this dish, check out these flavorful recipes:

 Rinse the capers under cold running water, rinse and pat dry with a paper towel.

 Put 1 tablespoon of olive oil in a medium-size skillet over medium heat.
-When hot add capers and fry for 1 minute, gently shaking the pan.
+When hot add capers, shallots and fry for 1 minute, gently shaking the pan.
 Add the tomatoes and the olives.
 Season with salt and pepper and cook for 2 – 3 minutes, just enough to warm.

 In a large straight skillet heat the remaining olive oil over medium heat.
 Once the oil is hot, add the fillets and pan-seared them for 5 to 6 minutes on each side, or until cooked through completely and the fish flakes easily.

 Serve the fillets with the tomato relish and enjoy.